-Choose your route carefully: If possible, select an airline that offers a non-stop route to your destination.
 It is always more stressful for a pet to be transferred to another plane.
-Also remember that airlines do not interline pets.
+If possible, select an airline that offers a non-stop route to your destination.
+Also, remember that airlines do not interline pets.
 If you are switching to another airline during stopovers, you will have to pick up and recheck your pet.
 This can be helpful during a long trip, but be sure and give yourself plenty of time between flights to walk and hydrate your pet.
-Additionally, if you are on an international flight and change airlines, you must pass customs and thus meet all appropriate requirements for entry to that country.
+Additionally, if you are on an international flight and change airlines, you must clear customs and thus meet all appropriate requirements for entry to the layover country.

-Size the crate generously: The airline rules for pet air travel require that your pet be able to stand up erect and turn around in the carrier.
+Size your pet's crate generously: The airline rules for pet air travel require that your pet be able to stand up erect and turn around in the crate.
 Do not compromise on your pet's comfort.
 Give them room to stretch.

 Use metal hardware!
 More and more airlines are requiring metal hardware instead of plastic fasteners to secure both halves of the crate.
 We strongly suggest that you take that extra step whether your airline requires it or not.

-Cable tie the door: Adding cable ties to the door will add an extra level of protection for your pet.
+Cable tie the door and crate corners.
+Adding cable ties to the door and corners of the crate will add an extra level of protection for your pet.
 Although spring locks are hard to get open, it has happened, and the results can be serious.

-No tranquilizing: Tranquilizing a pet prior to pet cargo travel is very dangerous.
+Tranquilizing a pet prior to airline cargo travel can be very dangerous.
 Many airlines will not accept a pet who has been tranquilized.
 It is important that a pet's breathing is not affected during flight and this is a common side effect in tranquilizers.
+Consult with your veterinarian if you feel it is unavoidable.
 Better to use an all natural pet calmer.

 Your pet will not be stacked on top of suitcases.
 Airlines have special places for pets so that they will be protected from cargo and luggage.
 It is temperature controlled and pressurized just like the cabin.

 Relax and enjoy your flight: Remember that airline employees who handle your pet have been trained to do so.
-Many of the airlines have pet programs to attract your business.
 They are required to report all pet travel incidents in cargo to the Department of Transportation.
 It is to their best interest to treat your pet with care and safety in mind.

 Many of the stories that we hear about incidents during pet air travel could have been prevented had the pet owner had taken the necessary precautions for their pet's safety.
 Give your pet the best chance to arrive safely by taking these steps in advance of traveling in the cargo hold.